 Melissa R. (Rosie) Badgett is an experienced litigator who has handled matters through all phases of litigation, including discovery, trials and appeals.
-Her practice is focused on asbestos litigation, environmental law, products liability, and toxic tort law.
+Her practice is focused on asbestos litigation, environmental law, product liability, and toxic tort law.
 Rosie has successfully represented manufacturers and suppliers of pesticides and fertilizers to the growing medical cannabis industry in litigation.
 She has litigated cases in several jurisdictions throughout the country including Illinois, Maryland and California.

 Rosie began her career litigating cases in Madison County, Illinois and St. Louis, Missouri as well as participating in asbestos trials in Maryland and Texas for her firm’s national clients.